cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 #### Properties

 - `tagName`: a string representing the name of the tag, such as `"h1"` or `"div"`.
-This property can be assigned to different values, to modify an element's tag.
+This property can be assigned different values, to modify an element's tag.
 - `attributes`: an iterator that returns a `[name, value]` pair of the tag's attributes.
 This property is read-only.
 - `removed`: a boolean indicating whether the element has been removed or replaced by one of the previous handlers.
-(QUESTION: replaced?)

 #### Methods